tumarkin/edgar/README.md

 2. **ID**: Type `edgar download id ID1 ID2 ...` where *IDX* is the internal id identifier from the forms table in the edgar postgres database.

+*edgar* does not currently innately support simultaneous downloads.
+However, it is possible to get this functionality using the command line and the fact taht conditional downloads are delivered in a random order.
+For example, to get two downloads simultaneously, open two command shells.
+In each, create an infinite loop that executes a single `edgar download query` command using a small batch size.

 # Getting help